 Best home internet deals

-- — Internet plans starting at $45/month with free modem rentals, internet + TV bundles starting at $100/month, and up to a $500 buyout of your current contract.
+- Spectrum — Internet plans starting at $50/month with speeds of up to 300 Mbps, free modem rentals, free antivirus software, and no data caps.
+Internet plus TV bundles also start at $95/month, and Spectrum is offering up to a $500 buyout of your current contract if you switch.

 - Xfinity — Get internet and streaming for just $40 per month; bundle with basic TV for $15 more.
 High-speed internet-only gigabit plans start at $80, and you can save $15 with a free self-installation kit.